You will learn

 Under Format, you can choose the alignment of your button.
 You can also fit the button to the text you added (vs. stretch the button's width to the full width of the template).

-You have the following styling options for the button block:
+You have the following styling options for the button block, found in the Block Styles tab:

 You can decide how square you'd like the border to be -- the higher the number, the more rounded the button.